gitme1-ym/token-2022/README.md

 ## Managing clients

-The following clients are available.
+5yPqwFnxQJnUk1GMhdeJHfkhNxQWgghKd1NhXkcjgnGWFjbEFgk3vyxQzeyEgo9fbDCbrTzxdt5ViSLQNYEfhcANThe following clients are available.
 You may use the following links to learn more about each client:

 - [JS client (auto-generated with Kit)](./clients/js)